tnwae/uwrona/NounDeclensions.md

 ## Genitive

 Owner-owned relationship.
 Describes the owner of an object or the originator of an action.
+Also expresses "about" or "concerning."

     Xo, urs huis Marnoca emet xoj.
     (Yes, this is definitely _Marno's_ house.)